available

 Hershey

-Hershey is one of two black kittens (but with a trace of tuxedo white on their chin and belly) that arrived along with their litter mates near Mothers’ Day.
-While humans a little bit tall and scary, it doesn’t take long for Hershey to settle down and purr while you hold them close to your chest and pet their head.
+Hershey is a neutered male.
+He is one of two black kittens (but with a trace of tuxedo white on his chin and belly) that arrived along with his litter mates near Mothers’ Day.
+While humans a little bit tall and scary, it doesn’t take long for Hershey to settle down and purr while you hold him close to your chest and pet his head.
 It’s clear that Hershey will be a huge cuddlebug!

 available